Statutes of the European Laryngological Society

 3.3 Junior Members

-All otorhinolaryngologists in training may apply for a Junior Membership.
-The application process is the same as for ordinary members with the addition that written proof of residency must be submitted with the application.
-Junior membership can be held for three years after which time renewed proof of residency must be submitted to extend this form of membership.
-Junior Members pay a reduced fee, do not have the right to vote in the general assembly and cannot be elected to administrative positions.
-They do receive a free digital copy of the European Archives of Otolaryngology and are entitled to a reduced registration fee at ELS congresses and selected educational events.
-To become a Junior Member the applicant must submit proof that he/she is still in training.
-The maximum duration of a Junior Membership is 5 years.
-Junior members who have completed their training must apply for an Ordinary Membership in the administrative year following the ending of their training.
+All otorhinolaryngologists in training may apply for Junior Membership.
+The application process is the same as for Ordinary Members, with the additional requirement that written proof of residency (i.e., training status) must be submitted with the application.
+Junior Membership may be held for a maximum of five years.
+Each year, Junior Members are required to submit updated confirmation of their active residency status in order to maintain their membership.
+Junior Members pay a reduced membership fee, do not have voting rights in the General Assembly, and cannot be elected to administrative positions.
+However, they receive a free digital subscription to the European Archives of Otolaryngology and benefit from reduced registration fees for the ELS Congress and selected educational events.
+Junior Members who have completed their training must apply for Ordinary Membership in the administrative year following the end of their residency.

 All Ordinary and Associate members who have retired from their clinical post and have been a member for more than 5 years may apply for a Senior Membership.
 Senior Members do not pay a fee, do not have the right to vote in the general assembly and cannot be elected to administrative positions.
 They do receive a free digital copy of the European Archives of Otolaryngology and are entitled to a reduced registration fee at ELS congresses and selected educational events.